appstetix/seamless-framework-java/README.md

 # Seamless Framework

 ## Introduction
-Seamless is a provider agnostic framework allowing you to write once and deploy almost anywhere.
-The framework does this by abstracting your business logic from the vendor specific interface, allowing you to seamlessly switch vendors/providers without have to rewrite your application specific logic.
+Seamless is a provider agnostic framework, written in java, allowing you to write once and deploy almost anywhere.
+The framework does this by abstracting your business logic from the vendor specific interface, allowing you to seamlessly switch vendors/providers without having to rewrite your application specific logic.
 So whether your applications run on a VM, container or serverlessly, the Seamless Framework can adapt to almost any environment with only minor configuration changes.

 ## Why Seamless?

   - Write once, deploy on-premesis, in the cloud or both
   - Well defined separation of provider and application logic prevents vendor-lockin
   - Easily plugin API validation and filters
-  - Custom error handlers allow you to respond to errors in a predictive manner
+  - Custom error handlers allow you to respond to errors in a predictable manner
   - Built-in URL versioning
   - Easy to use and quick to get started